webvisum/Xtest/README.md

 php phpunit.phar ../app/code/local/Codex/Demo/Test/
 ```

-Congratulation!
-You have done your first unit-tests using xtest.
+Congratulations!
+You've just completed your first unit test using xtest.

 You do not have to call a test directly, without an certain filename in the shell all files in the directory are passed and the result printed on the screen.
 To call certain test-cases you simply have to add the filename: